back

 Claiming Affiliation With the Federal Government

 Some scammers attempt to appear legitimate by making it look like they are affiliated with a government agency.
-These debt relief companies might place logos of the Treasury Department or the Department of Education around their website, and some might even claim that they’ve partnered with a government agency to offer relief services.
+These companies might place logos of the Treasury Department or the Department of Education around their website, and some might even claim that they’ve partnered with a government agency to offer relief services.

 None of these appearances or claims are true in the least.
-The U.S. Department of Education partners with no outside organizations outside your federal loan servicer.
-Therefore, your loan servicer is the only one authorized by the federal government to assist you with payment plans, consolidation, and forgiveness qualifications.
+The U.S. Department of Education partners with no outside organizations outside your federal student loan servicer.
+Therefore, your servicer is the only one authorized by the federal government to assist you with payment plans, consolidation, and forgiveness qualifications.

 Pushing You To Make Quick Decisions

 High-pressure sales tactics are a method these debt relief companies use to push you into making hasty decisions.
-They might pressure you to act quickly by claiming their offer is only available for a limited time, or a deal is set to expire.
+They might pressure you to act quickly by claiming their offer is only available for a limited time or a deal is set to expire.
 Getting you to act fast works in their favor as it gives you less time to research whether the services they’re offering are legitimate.

 How To Report Student Loan Scams

-If you are a victim of a student loan scam or seriously suspect a company is scamming others, you will want to file a complaint immediately with the Federal Trade Commission (FTC).
+If you are a victim of a loan scam or seriously suspect a company is scamming others, you will want to file a complaint immediately with the Federal Trade Commission (FTC).

-• A1 DocPrep, Inc.
+- A1 DocPrep, Inc.

-• American Student Loan Consolidators (ASLC)
+- American Student Loan Consolidators (ASLC)

-• Alliance Document Preparation
+- Alliance Document Preparation

-• Student Aid Center
+- Student Aid Center

-• Strategic Student Solutions
+- Strategic Student Solutions

-• Student Debt Doctor (SDD)
+- Student Debt Doctor (SDD)

-• Student Debt Relief Group (SDRG)
+- Student Debt Relief Group (SDRG)

 What To Do if You’ve Been Scammed

-• Change your FSA ID so you can prevent them from accessing your federal student aid account.
+Change your FSA ID | Prevent scammers from accessing your federal student aid account. | Federal Student Aid (FSA) |

 Getting Actual Student Loan Debt Relief